solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 These questions are even more important when developing for a blockchain.
-Not only are resources more limited than in a typical computing environment, you're also dealing with people’s assets; code has a cost now.
+Not only are resources more limited than in a typical computing environment, you're also dealing with people's assets; code has a cost now.

 We'll leave most of the asset handling discussion to [security course lesson](/content/courses/program-security/security-intro), but